tisanyada/ecommerce-api/README.md

 # ecommerce-api
-This is an ecommerce backend api created with nodejs which allows for users to purchase products and also the admin's who are in charge of monitoring the sites behaviour
+This is an ecommerce api created with nodejs which allows for users to order for products and also the admin's who are in charge of monitoring the sites functionalities

 ## How to start
     ```